ZhujinLi/SeePoints/README.md

 # SeePoints

-A utility for visualizing data points in log text.
+A utility for visualizing point data in log text.